Archived - Your Tax Dollar: 2014–2015 Fiscal Year

 Canada Revenue Agency

 While the Department of Finance is responsible for setting federal tax policy, it is the Canada Revenue Agency (CRA) that manages the actual revenue collection for the federal government.
-A quick overview of CRA operations (and access to the agency’s annual operating report and Internet home page).
+A quick overview of CRA operations and access to the agency’s annual operating report and Internet home page is available on the Canada Revenue Agency website.